 A simple, tasty puto that is soft, moist and delightfully sweet.

-- 3 cups self- rising cake and pastry flour
+- 3 cups self- rising cake flour

 - 1 and ½ cups white sugar